Table of Contents

 First and Second Years

-The first and second year courses are directed towards helping Clinical Associates with their training cases, as conducting psychoanalysis is essential to learning the psychoanalytic process.
+The first and second year courses are directed towards helping Candidates with their training cases, as conducting psychoanalysis is essential to learning the psychoanalytic process.
 We focus on the application of the fundamental concepts of analysis to the treatment situation, especially the psychoanalytic frame and ethics, transference/countertransference constellation, and defense and resistance.
 We cover related topics including interpretations and other interventions, the therapeutic alliance, the use of dreams, writing case formulations and the analytic approach to time and money.
 We look at the evolution of the analytic process in order to place contemporary thinking and practices into an historical context.

 Third and Fourth Years